UCSD-ECEMAE-148/winter-2023-final-project-team-5/FinalReport.md

 ![](https://drive.google.com/uc?id=1KAj9wbiTN_L1DSzQkQRa2DjWAeI_orEL)

 For our robot to follow the ball, we used an OpenCV-based vision system.
 The system uses the video from the robot's camera in real-time to detect the position of the ball.
-We used a method based on the color of the ball to detect it, by filtering the video to isolate yellow pixels, which represent the ball.
+We used a method based on the color of the ball to detect it, by filtering the video to isolate a certain color range of pixels, which represent the ball.
 We then applied a series of image processing techniques to help the ball's detection.
+The image processing pipeline when it detects the green ball in the camera frame using OpenCV, it draws a bounding box around it.

 Once the ball is detected, the robot calculates its position relative to the camera using the distance between the ball and the center of the image.
-The robot then uses a PID controller that sends commands to the VESC using PyVesc to adjust its steering angle and speed, allowing it to move towards the ball.
-For example, if the ball is to the right of the car, the PID controller will calculate the required steering angle to turn the car towards the ball.
-Basically, the PID controller receives feedback from the camera to adjust the robot's movement in real-time, ensuring that the robot stays on course towards the ball.
+Our ball-tracking system relied on a simple approach of dividing the bounding box in which the ball is contained into five equally-spaced vertical regions, and drawing a vertical line in the center of the camera view.
+If the ball was to the left of the centerline, the robot would turn left until the ball was back in the center of the view.
+Similarly, if the ball was to the right of the centerline, the robot would turn right until the ball was back in the center.
+If the ball was directly in the center of the view, the robot would continue moving forward, with a greater speed than when turning.

 ### Code